ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 **Not a priority**

+- Tracker improvements.

+  - In
+    :meth:`camcops_server.cc_modules.cc_tracker.Tracker.get_all_plots_for_one_task_html`,
+    consider improvements to allow tracker information to be associated with a user-specified date (see e.g. GBO), rather than the creation time (with fallback to the creation time if not specified).

+  - Consider cross-task trackers, e.g. GBO-GPC and GBO-GRaS both contributing to a "goal 1 progress" tracker.
+Simplest way might be to collect specimen and x/y information from all tasks, keyed by tracker name, with some defaults for existing trackers?

 - Implement (from command line) “export to anonymisation staging database” = with patient info per table.
 (Extend ``cc_dump.py``.
 See ``generate_anonymisation_staging_db()``, and it's also temporarily disabled